zinzy/zinzy.website-v3/content/page/biblical-summer-reads-2025.md

 #### Reflections

 - [An Alternative Way to Live](https://cac.org/daily-meditations/an-alternative-way-to-live-2021-07-18/) by Richard Rohr (about the importance of acting over just believing)
-- [Preaching “On the Mount”](https://cac.org/daily-meditations/preaching-on-the-mount-2021-07-20/) by Diana Butler Bass (about Jesus subverting the Jewish message by reimagining it)
+- [Preaching “On the Mount”](https://cac.org/daily-meditations/preaching-on-the-mount-2021-07-20/) by Diana Butler Bass (about Jesus simplifying and subverting the Jewish message by reimagining it)

 #### Poetry